taylor-j-murray/Computer-Science-Projects/Cryptography Projects/A Substitution Decryptor/README.md

 ### To be Added:
 - An encryption function for educational testing
 - A UI for ease of use
-- Visualization of letter frequencies using `mathlibplot`
+- Visualization of letter frequencies using `matlibplot`

 ## Concepts Used